OttieOtter

 November, 2012

-Lost Maples State Park, more correctly known as Lost Maples State Natural Area, is a unique part of Texas, most notably because of the native Bigtooth Maples found growing in the area.
-Lost Maples State Park is about 3 hours from central Austin, and a little less than two hours from central San Antonio, Texas.
+Lost Maples State Park, more commonly known as Lost Maples State Natural Area, is a unique part of Texas, most notably because of the native Bigtooth Maples growing in the region.
+Lost Maples State Park is about 3 hours from Austin and less than two hours from San Antonio, Texas.

-The best time of year to see the beautiful maple leaves change color is in the fall (November-ish), although the country is beautiful year round.
+The best time of year to see the beautiful maple leaves change color is in the fall (November-ish), although the rolling limestone hills and the clear creeks that flow through Lost Maples are magnificent year-round.

 Lost Maples State Park

-If you are planning to go camping at Lost Maples State Park on a weekend in November, we recommend that you make reservations the preceding January (if not earlier).
-We made reservations back in February and could only find weekday night availability in November.
-Fridays and Saturdays were booked.
+If you plan to camp at Lost Maples State Park on a weekend in November, we recommend you make your reservations long in advance.
+Fridays and Saturdays in November fill up quickly.
+We made our reservations months before, in February, and could only find weekday night availability, and soon, the weekday nights were gone as well.

 The Maple Trail